opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/vpc_v1.html.markdown

 * `region` - (Optional) The region in which to obtain the V1 VPC client.
 A VPC client is needed to create a VPC.
 If omitted, the region argument of the provider is used.
 Changing this creates a new VPC.

 * `name` - (Required) The name of the VPC.
 The name must be unique for a tenant.
+The value is a string of no more than 64 characters and can contain digits, letters, underscores (_), and hyphens (-).
 Changing this updates the name of the existing VPC.